 - Rating: Beginners | Category: Overnight Adventures

 The perfect introduction to overnight bushwalking, discover the tranquillity of the bush as you explore a relatively easy section of the Bibbulmun Track.

 Not a beginner?
 Try the Balingup Adventure or the Balingup Explorer.
 Date not suit?
-Try the October Bibbulmun For Beginners.
+Check our Calendar for other beginner level walks.